 Kayla is a Medical Assistant for The Potocsnak Family Division of Adolescent and Young Adult Medicine.
 She began working at Lurie Children’s in April 2018.
 She’s currently attending Northwestern College, and planning on returning to school to pursue a career in Nursing.

 Kevin Keiser, RN, BSN | Registered Nurse (he/him)

-Kevin Keiser, RN, BSN, is a registered nurse in the Division of Adolescent Medicine.
+Kevin Keiser, RN, BSN, is a registered nurse in the Division of Adolescent and Young Adult Medicine.
 He has been on staff at Lurie Children’s since 2016.
 Kevin has been a nurse for over 10 years.
 Kevin worked at Howard Brown Health and gained experience working with transgender patients, patients living with HIV and helped coordinate care for patients with HCV.
 He began his nursing career in NYC working in a burn center, and then spending 4 years working in a neonatal ICU.
 He received his BSN from Drexel University.
 His clinical interests include general adolescent health, STI treatment and prevention, HIV treatment, HCV treatment, and providing care for gender non-conforming and transgender youth.
 In his free time he rows, bikes, reads books when time allows, and enjoys playing board games with friends.”

 Diane Chen, PhD | Behavioral Health Director (she/her)